 When a media outlet cites a new median rent, it’s often one generated by Zillow, a leading real estate and rental marketplace.
 But what the media rarely tells you is that these figures typically represent the cost of entire units—and estimated costs at that.

 According to Skylar Olsen, a senior economist at Zillow, the company’s algorithm produces these estimates by taking all current rental listings (all homes, condos, co-ops and apartments) and breaking them down by property attributes (number of rooms, square footage, location, etc.).
 Then, they apply these market rate price points to Zillow’s entire housing stock (which includes single family homes, condos and co-ops, but not apartments).
 That way, they can track how median rents change over time and across areas using a fixed housing stock.

 Zillow’s algorithm doesn’t take current rent payments or shared units into account—nor does it try.
 In fact, such information about the entire housing market is nearly impossible to obtain, according to Olsen.
 So, while their data “does give you an idea of what people are paying,” she says the true value is in tracking rent trends: “The biggest advantage—and I think a very important reason to use this kind of metric—is to really get at how prices are changing.”

-In contrast, while Earnest’s data from our student loan refinance and personal loan programs can’t be generalized to the rental market as a whole like Zillow’s, it does capture current rent spends in an unprecedented way.
+In contrast, while Earnest’s data from our student loan refinance program can’t be generalized to the rental market as a whole like Zillow’s, it does capture current rent spends in an unprecedented way.
 The majority of datasets calculate household rent costs, while our data can calculate rent costs per tenant, allowing us to paint a more accurate picture of rent expenses for individual consumers.

 How Pricey Are America’s Priciest Cities?